a-random-lemurian/Lemurias-Extra-ES-Stuff/README.md

 Do note that this addon has references to slavery and organized crime (pirates).

+When writing content for LEEST, I make sure the content remains at ESRB's *Teen* rating, PEGI's *12* rating, Germany's *USK 12* rating, or in general, appropriate for someone at or above the age of 13.

 # Copyrights
 Plugin copyright (C) Lemuria#0685 2021-2022.
 License: GPLv3, view in LICENSE.md